raspberrypilearning/editor-target-practice/en/step_4.md

 ## Now run your code

-Click the **Run** button.
-You should see the target.

 <div class="c-project-output">
 ![a blue circle representing the target area](images/blue-circle.png)
 </div>

-Confirm the observable result.
+Click the **Run** button and check that a blue target circle appears.